-- 1. Identify the prospective locations and schedule onsite inspections and interviews.
-These locations should only consist of those locations identified in the proposed MOUs. - 2.
-Prior to the onsite visit, review the certification documents from prior year to ensure the One-Stop has no un-resolved findings from the prior monitoring visit. - 3.
-Depending on the site designation, either comprehensive or affiliate, complete either Attachment A or Attachment B. Attachment C should be completed for every site.
+Schedule on-site inspections and interviews for each identified site.
+Prior to the onsite visit, staff should review the certification documents from the prior year to ensure the One-Stop has no un-resolved finding from the prior monitoring visit.

+4. Complete the Certification